Wander-Scout/WanderScoutProject/README.md

 User roles and their descriptions (as there may be more than one type of user accessing the application) User - Users are the targeted audience and can view news, photos, restraunt information, and tourist attraction information.
 They can also add a customer review or review.
 <br>
 Admin - Admin users can edit, delete, and add new data.
 They can view all data and will have the ability to modify customer reviews.
+Admins will be able to view the internals of JSON and XML.

 <h2><b>Application deployment link</b></h2>